tarantool/tarantool-vscode/README.md

 # 🕷 Tarantool VSCode Extension

-Tarantool VSCode Extension helps you to develop Tarantool applications in VSCode.
-It enchances your text editor with completions, suggestions, and snippets.
+Tarantool VS Code Extension helps you to develop Tarantool applications in VS Code.
+It enhances your text editor with completions, suggestions, and snippets.

 Please, note that this extension uses [EmmyLua extension](https://github.com/EmmyLua/VSCode-EmmyLua) as a backend for Tarantool-specific stuff.